doordeck/doordeck-headless-sdk/docs/06_CONTEXT-MANAGER.md

 After setting the [operation context](#set-operation-context), [auth token](#set-auth-token), [refresh token](#set-refresh-token), or [fusion auth token](#set-fusion-auth-token), you can store these values so they persist across sessions.

+> [!NOTE]
+> You can override the default secure storage implementation with the [set secure storage implementation](#set-secure-storage-implementation) functionality

 ### JVM
 <details>
 <summary>Show Details</summary>